Alexandra Dowling

-Alexandra Dowling (born 22 May 1990), is an English actress best known for her lead role as Queen Anne in the BBC One historical action drama series The Musketeers, which is based on the characters in The Three Musketeers by Alexandre Dumas.
+Alexandra Dowling (born 22 May 1990) is an Irish actress best known for her lead role as Queen Anne in the BBC One historical action drama series The Musketeers, which is based on the characters in The Three Musketeers by Alexandre Dumas.
 She is also known for her guest starring role as Roslin Frey in HBO's Game of Thrones.

 Early life

 In 2012, Dowling graduated from Oxford School of Drama with a Diploma in Professional Acting.

 Career

 In 2012, Dowling made her television debut in "The Drawing of the Dark", the eleventh episode of the final series of the BBC fantasy drama series Merlin, as a druid girl named Kara.
 She also appeared in the music video for "Love Is All I Got" by Feed Me and Crystal Fighters.

 Dowling guest starred in "The Rains of Castamere", the ninth episode of the third season of HBO's television series Game of Thrones as Roslin Frey.
 She also appeared in "Elephants Can Remember" in the thirteenth series of ITV's Agatha Christie's Poirot, adapted from Agatha Christie's novel of the same name.
 This episode was aired on 9 June 2013, and also starred Zoë Wanamaker, Vanessa Kirby and David Suchet.

-Dowling played the character in the action film Hammer of the Gods, also starring James Cosmo.
+Dowling played the character Agnes in the action film Hammer of the Gods, also starring James Cosmo.
 The film is directed by Farren Blackburn and was released on 5 July 2013.